Foreign policy of the Truman administration: Leadership

 exceptional intellectual power and purpose, and tough inner fiber.
 He projected the long lines and aristocratic bearing of the thoroughbred horse, a self-assured grace, an acerbic elegance of mind, and a charm whose chief attraction was perhaps its penetrating candor. ...
 [He] was swift-flowing and direct. ...
 Acheson was perceived as an 18th-century rationalist ready to apply an irreverent wit to matters public and private.

 The American occupation of Japan was nominally an Allied endeavor, but in practice it was run by General Douglas MacArthur, with little or no consultation with the Allies or with Washington.
 His responsibilities were enlarged to include the Korean War, till he broke with Truman on policy issues and was fired in highly dramatic fashion in 1951.
 Policy for the occupation of West Germany was much less controversial, and the decisions were made in Washington, with Truman himself making the key decision to rebuild West Germany as an economic power.

-Roosevelt had handled all foreign policy decisions on his own, with a few advisors such as Harry Hopkins, who helped Truman too, even though he was dying of cancer.
+Roosevelt had handled all foreign policy decisions on his own, with a few advisors such as Harry Hopkins, He helped Truman too, even though he was dying of cancer.
 Roosevelt's final Secretary of State, Edward R. Stettinius was an amiable businessman who succeeded at reorganization of the department, and spent most of his attention in the creation of the United Nations.
 When that was accomplished, Truman replaced him with James F. Byrnes, whom Truman knew well from their Senate days together.
-Byrnes was more interested in domestic than foreign affairs, and felt he should have been FDR's pick for vice president in 1944.
+Byrnes was more interested in domestic than foreign affairs.
 He was secretive, not telling Truman about major developments.
 Dean Acheson by this point was the number two person in State, and worked well with Truman.
 The president finally replaced Byrnes with Marshall.
 With the world in incredibly complex turmoil, international travel was essential.
 Byrnes spent 62% of his time abroad; Marshall spent 47% and Acheson 25%.